 Whichever Worker Share position you choose, remember that farm work is physical.
 It helps to be in reasonable shape because of the bending and lifting involved.

 Both field and barn Worker Shares need proper clothing to handle wet, dry, hot and cold weather.
 Rain gear and rubber boots are recommended for both positions (you would be surprised how wet you can get washing vegetables inside the barn).
 Field workers will also need hats, sunglasses, sunscreen and water bottle.
 Footwear can be boots or tennis shoes, but never sandals or flip flops.

 Chuck and I understand that our Worker Shares will be gone for a shift or 2 during the season for a vacation or other prior commitment, and we can handle your absence.
 Let us know as far in advance as you can when you’ll be gone so we can schedule other folks to fill in.

-If you choose option 1, 2 or 3, you will need to work the hours needed to earn that box.
+If you choose option 2 or 3, you will need to work the hours needed to earn that box.
 It’s wise to plan to be at the farm a little longer than your usual 4-hour shift in order to bank or make up hours.
 You may also come and work on the farm outside of your usual Worker Share shift to bank or make up hours.
 Chuck and I have plenty of jobs that need doing around the farm.

 Although we love children and animals, please make other arrangements for them when you’re at work on the farm.

-If becoming a Worker Share fits into your schedule, please choose “Worker Share” instead of “Prepaid Share” on the page that asks for “Share Type”.
-Shortly after you sign up, download a Worker Share Application, fill it out online and return it to us at firstname.lastname@example.org, attached to your email.
+Shortly after you sign up as a Worker Share, please download a Worker Share Application here, fill it out online (it's a .doc, so can be changed) and return it to us as an attachment at: firstname.lastname@example.org .
+We will download it and print a copy.
 Or, you can print it out and snail mail it to the address below.